 - Homes for sale in College Hill

-Placed across the Providence River from downtown, the low crime rate in College Hill makes it a secure Providence neighborhood.
-The community’s name refers to the handful of secondary schools within its borders including Brown University, the Rhode Island School of Design, and the Pembroke College Campus.
+Placed across the Providence River from downtown, the low crime rate in College Hill makes it one of the safest neighborhoods in Providence RI.
+The community’s name refers to the handful of secondary schools within its borders, including Brown University, the Rhode Island School of Design, and the Pembroke College Campus.

 7. Hope – Comfortable Community in Providence, RI